 The School Club Zambia envisions a Zambia where every child has access to high quality, vocational and creative education and where education leads to job security and life opportunities for the nation's youth.

-Community schools are found in the poorest communities in Zambia and provide educational opportunities for the most disadvantaged of Zambia’s children.
-The SCZ is making a direct impact on the educational and developmental potentials of these areas, in conjunction with the local community.
+Community schools by their very nature are found in the poorest communities in Zambia and provide educational opportunities for the most disadvantaged of Zambia’s children.
+SCZ is making a direct impact on the educational and developmental potentials of these schools, of which community schools are generally recognised as the biggest contributer towards Zambia being able to increasingly meet the Education for All pledge (goals 1 -6).